 If you ask me, cake for breakfast is always a good idea.
 Who hasn’t had a piece of leftover birthday cake with a cup of coffee in the morning?
 Come on, you know you have.
 While super sweet breakfasts are championed in my household, coffee cake makes the whole cake-for-breakfast lifestyle a little more socially acceptable.
+That’s why we’re sharing this fantastic sour cream coffee cake recipe from our Test Kitchen.

 With a hand mixer, beat butter and sugar until creamy then gradually beat in sour cream, eggs, and vanilla.
 Reduce the speed to low and beat in flour, baking powder, baking soda, and salt.
 Spread the batter in a prepared baking pan.